 Thomas Jefferson saw the authority for our freedom and liberty coming from God Himself.

-2. The 4th of July can remind us of our true freedom.
+2. The 4th of July reminds us of our true freedom.

 I’m thankful for independence from Great Britain.
 But I’m more thankful for the greater independence Jesus has given us from the Law:

 - Romans 10:4—Christ is the end of the law for righteousness to everyone who believes.

 - Galatians 3:24-25—Therefore the law was our tutor to bring us to Christ, that we might be justified by faith.
 But after faith has come, we are no longer under a tutor.